 So I decided to continue my ’80s series into the ’90s.
 Whaddaya want, to fight about it?
 More reviews for me, more reviews for you.
 Everybody’s happy!
 Plus the ’80s didn’t necessarily end with the ’80s, if you know what I mean.
 The spirit of the ’80s was transformed, sure, but we see the influence of the decade’s films today.
 In the first few years, for instance, we see the emergence of a true cinematic two-headed giant, taking the genre-riffery that so populated the late ’80s and elevating it to more rigorous art with an analytic bent, combining the best of late ’80s playfulness with ’90s indie intellectualism.
 After all, someone had to pave the way for the soon-diluted hellish quirk fest that would be the late ’90s and early 2000s.
 After all, even the road to hell is paved with good intentions.

 When Miller’s Crossing was released, the Coen Brothers were an unknown quantity still frolicking about in their wild years.
 They’d released one pitch-black neo-noir thriller and a second film its polar opposite, a light, frothy screwball comedy.
 The only thing the two films shared, their directors’ sure-hands aside, was a love for and desire to explore the heart of classic cinema.
 This same dogged spirit permeates Miller’s Crossing, their third film, and perhaps the one that best captures the spirit of what the Coens’ would become.
 Certainly, it’s the one that would pave the way most directly for Fargo, still probably their most famous film, if not their best.
 It is snarky, playful, inebriated yet sharp as a tack, smarmy, deconstructed and reconstructed, loopy, acute, and heady in the most amusing possible way.
-Calling it a comedy feels weird, but it’s undeniably funny; likewise, while it isn’t a “drama” it deals with serious themes and finds itself in the company of their most textured films.
-The only sure thing you could call it – a gangster picture (and by bod, this is not a movie, or a film, but a picture) – doesn’t even hold up under close analysis.
-It’s an unclassifiable beast of a project, but it wears its weight like air.
+Calling it a comedy feels weird, but it’s undeniably funny; likewise, while it isn’t a “drama,” it deals with serious themes and finds itself in the company of their most textured films.
+The only sure thing you could call it – a gangster picture (and by god, this is not a movie, or a film, but a picture) – doesn’t even hold up under close analysis.
+It’s an unclassifiable beast of a project, an art film in genre clothing, but it wears its weight like air.

+Thus, there are lots of little details about how vicious and horrid the real world is that suggest the film breaking down around the seems, its aesthetic scaffolding threatening to collapse around it, revealing ungovernable human reality underneath.
+The nasty, fleshy way a character falls through a stairwell banister impossibly, as though he had been positioned to be there for effect, is the film’s most famous, and the one everybody mentions, but that is merely the tip of the iceberg.
 As a work of construction, it’s hardly flawless in its messy psychological rhythms, but that is precisely the point: the mind is a messy place, and the film’s exploration of film genre as both a work of the mind and of physical, external space and time can’t but be messy to convey this.
-This is never more-so true than in its often nightmarish cinematography by Coen Brothers acolyte Barry Sonnenfeld, here on his best behavior exploring the look(s) of cinema(s) past and connecting the simultaneously shadowy/muggy and piercingly pristine look of noir with the complications and machinations of the human mind in free-fall descent and battling with controlled chaos.
+This is never more-so true than in its often nightmarish cinematography by Coen Brothers acolyte Barry Sonnenfeld, here on his best behavior exploring the look(s) of cinema(s) past and connecting the simultaneously shadowy/muggy look of noir with the complications and machinations of the human mind in free-fall descent, battling with controlled chaos.
 If nothing else, Miller’s Crossing is a downright beautiful film, but its style and subject are in perfect unison.